lorin/ansible-quickref/README.rst

 ===================  =======================================================================
 Parameter            Description
 ===================  =======================================================================
+any_errors_fatal
-name                 Name of the play, displayed when play runs (e.g., ``Deploy a foo``). hosts                Hosts in the play (e.g., ``webservers``). vars                 Dictionary of variables. vars_files           List of files that contain dictionary of variables. vars_prompt          Description of vars that user will be prompted to specify. user                 User to ssh as.
-Default: ``root`` (unless overriden in config file) remote_user          Alias for ``user``. sudo                 Boolean that indicates whether ansible should use sudo (e.g., ``True``). sudo_user            If sudo'ing, user to sudo as.
-Defaults: ``root``. tasks                List of tasks. roles                List of roles. pre_tasks            List of tasks to execute before roles. post_tasks           List of tasks to execute after roles. serial               Integer that indicates how many hosts Ansible should manage at a single
+gather_facts         Specify whether to gather facts or not handlers             List of handlers hosts                Hosts in the play (e.g., ``webservers``). include              Include a playbook defined in another file max_fail_percentage name                 Name of the play, displayed when play runs (e.g., ``Deploy a foo``). pre_tasks            List of tasks to execute before roles. port                 Remote ssh port to connect to post_tasks           List of tasks to execute after roles. remote_user          Alias for ``user``. role_names roles                List of roles. serial               Integer that indicates how many hosts Ansible should manage at a single su su_user sudo                 Boolean that indicates whether ansible should use sudo (e.g., ``True``). sudo_user            If sudo'ing, user to sudo as.
+Defaults: ``root``. tasks                List of tasks. user                 User to ssh as.
+Default: ``root`` (unless overriden in config file)
                      time. (e.g., ``3``).
-max_fail_percentage
+no_log
+vars                 Dictionary of variables. vars_files           List of files that contain dictionary of variables. vars_prompt          Description of vars that user will be prompted to specify. vault_password
 ===================  =======================================================================

 Task parameters